Aubin Grove railway station: Buses

 Aubin Grove station has a bus interchange with four bus stands.
 Bus services are operated by Swan Transit and Transdev WA under contract.
 Some services also may deviate, such as the 526 bus to Success Primary School.

+Until the 2026 school year, a once a day bus service route 534 operated between the station and Wattleup on school days only.